-Fighter Lands Faceplant Inducing Spinning Hook Kick for Scariest KO of the Year
+Fighter Lands Faceplant-Inducing Spinning Hook Kick for Scariest KO of the Year

-Fighter Lands Faceplant Inducing Spinning Hook Kick for Scariest KO of the YearMay 27, 2018
+Fighter Lands Faceplant-Inducing Spinning Hook Kick for Scariest KO of the YearMay 27, 2018

 caposa @Grabaka_Hitman